 When you arrive by car

 The European highway routes E6, E20 and E45 pass through Gothenburg, making it easy to arrive by car.
 Swedish roads are toll free, with the exception of congestion charge in Gothenburg and Stockholm.
-The charge is only applicable to cars registered in Sweden, driving in/out or through Gothenburg on weekdays and the car-owner is automatically invoiced.
+The charge is applicable to all cars, driving in/out or through Gothenburg on weekdays and the car-owner is automatically invoiced.
 There are plenty of parking spaces in Gothenburg.

 Ferry or cruise